dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 It is an error for a class to extend, implement, or mixin the type `Never`.

-It is an error to call a method, setter, or getter on a receiver of static type `Never` (including via a null aware operator).
+It is not an error to call or tear-off a method, setter, or getter, or to read or write a field, on a receiver of static type `Never`.
+Implementations that provide feedback about dead or unreachable code are encouraged to indicate that any arguments to the invocation are unreachable.

-It is an error to apply an expression of type `Never` in the function position of a function call.
+It is not an error to apply an expression of type `Never` in the function position of a function call.
+Implementations that provide feedback about dead or unreachable code are encouraged to indicate that any arguments to the call are unreachable.

 It is an error if the static type of `e` in the expression `throw e` is not assignable to `Object`.